indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 Do not announce the service with Bonjour.
 The client should enter host and port to connect.

 ### -u- | --disable-blob-urls
 INDIGO provides 2 ways of BLOB (image) transfer.
 One is the legacy INDI style where the image is base64 encoded and sent to the client in plain text and the client decodes the data on its end.
 This makes the data volume approx. 30% larger and the encoding and decoding is CPU intensive.
 The second INDIGO style is to use binary image transfer over HTTP protocol avoiding encoding, decoding and data size overhead.
-By default The client can request any type of BLOB transfer.
+By default the client can request any type of BLOB transfer.
 With this switch you can force the server to accept only legacy INDI style blob transfer.

 ### -w- | --disable-web-apps
 This switch will disable INDIGO web applications like *Imager*, *Telescope control* etc.